Did you know that according to the AWS, the average age of welding operators are at 57?

 - The most intriguing part of the welding job is traveling opportunities.
 May it is due to aerospace or underwater welding, the scopes are endless.

 - Welding career paths are extensive, so opportunists have different areas of skills and expertise to choose from.

-- According to a data-driven review on welding, the overall satisfaction of welders are high, the average salary acquired is high, the job growth outlook is mediocre, and requires 0-6 months of education and training.
+- According to a data-driven review, the overall satisfaction of welders is high, the average salary acquired is high, the job growth outlook is mediocre, and requires 0-6 months of education and training.
 Furthermore, the added personalized skill of each employee is an added bonus.

 - The top 5 earning annual average salary states involve Alaska, Louisiana, Washington, Kentucky, and Massachusetts.
 On average, the ultimate earning yearly salary is $63,370 in Alaska with $48,220 securing the last place in Massachusetts.